kbase/kb_sdk/doc/kb_sdk_data_types.md

 KBasePublicGenomesV5/kb|g.26833/1  # wsName/objName/objVer
 2907/15741/1                       # wsId/objId/objVer
 ```
 Since IDs are system assigned, it is preferrable to use names in code when creating and accessing your objects.
-Additionally, workspace names should be passed to SDK methods by configuring behavior in ui/\<narrative_method\>/spec.json file (see SDK doc).
+Additionally, workspace names should be passed to SDK methods by configuring 'behavior' in

+ui/\<method\>/spec.json file (see SDK doc):

 ```
 {